-Power Plant Welders need a large stock of specialized Welding Rods.
+Power Plant Welders need a large stock of specialized Welding Rods, welding machines and Oxygen and acetylene tanks.
 Mechanics need all sizes of wrenches, files, hones and calibers.
 Electricians need a good pair of side cutters, strippers, red, yellow, orange and blue wire nuts, butt splices and Electrical tape.
 Instrument and Controls need all kinds of transmitters, converters, pressure gauges, and PLCs.
-The one thing Every True Power Plant Man needed was a Stainless Steel, highly decorated, colorful and sturdy Belt buckle.
-A couple of post ago I talked about the machinist that were around in the beginning when I first arrived at the plant.
+The one thing Every True Power Plant Man need is a Stainless Steel, highly decorated, colorful and sturdy belt buckle.
+A couple of post ago I talked about the machinists that were around in the beginning when I first arrived at the plant.
 I mentioned that any True Power Plant Machinist could create just about any part needed at the plant.
 One such piece of quality craftsmanship was the Oval Belt Buckle:

 During those first couple of years when the machinists were correcting mistakes made by the manufacturers of all types of motors, pumps and fans, between jobs, a machinist had a little down time when they could let their lathes, mills, bandsaws and drills cool off some.
 It was during this time that the creativity of the machinists were revealed to the rest of the Power Plant Men.
 In those early days, even more than their hard hat stickers, the Belt Buckle was the status symbol of any Power Plant Man driving a pickup truck with a gun rack in the back window.
-Making the belt buckle in very high demand at the plant.
+This made the belt buckle in very relished commodity at the plant.

 Power Plant men were on the lookout for any kind of colored stone or odd shaped piece of metal that could be used to adorn their own specially machined belt buckle supplied by the Power Plant Machine Shop.
 Stainless Steel Nuts and small pieces of pipe were machined down to make ornamental designs to fit in the center of belt buckle.
 Copper pieces could be used to add color along with the colorful stones found lying about in the pasture.